plainC/wondermacros/docs/objects.md

     /**/
 ```

-We place Point__define as the first declaration to specify the inheritance.
+We place `Point__define` as the first declaration to specify the inheritance.
 Next we declare draw method
-to be overloaded in ColoredPoint.
+to be overloaded in `ColoredPoint`.
 The last line adds a color property which is read-only.

 ### How to expand the header file of a class